Your passwords. Untouchable. Mathematical privacy.

 audit-logged locally.
 REVEAL_TTL_MS = 30_000 · unconditional 60s clipboard clear.password-health.ts scores entropy and reuse

-policy.
-In-memory entropy/reuse check · server sees only ciphertext + clock.The most polished vault
+and build hash — proof, not policy.
+In-memory entropy/reuse check · server sees only opaque ciphertext.The most polished vault

 you've ever used.
 No screenshots.
 Live SVG.